 We took an overnight sleeper car train from London to Inverness, a first-class train ride from Glasgow to London, took car ferries and boat trips, and drove over 1000 miles in a rental car and stayed in castles, quaint B&Bs, gorgeous manor houses, and big hotels.

-The food was spectacular; we ate haggis, black pudding, all manner of smoked and fresh salmon, lots of lamb and fish, and tasted a different distilleries’ whiskey and gin every day.
+The food was spectacular; we ate haggis, black pudding, all manner of smoked and fresh salmon, lots of lamb and fish, and tasted different distilleries’ whiskey and gin every day.

 We loved Every.
 Minute.
 Of.
 It.